SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/05-Problem-06.md

 [/test]
 [test]
 [input]
-movie(['Heavy Metal', 'Armagedon', 'War of Titans', 'TROY', 'Elysium', 'Vortex', 'STOP', [/input]
+movie(['Heavy Metal', 'Armagedon', 'War of Titans', 'TROY', 'Elysium', 'Vortex', 'STOP']) [/input]
 [output]
 The best movie for you is War of Titans its ASCII sum is: 942.